|

 What About Certification and Academic Accreditation?

 Tom Ward has written an essay about the evolution of the Design Courses.
 Midwest Permaculture also provides information.
-Please read these pages to learn more of the history of permaculture education.
+Please read these pages (click on their names) to learn more of the history of permaculture education.